cupof-github/blang.js/README.md

 ## Practical usage

-Blang.js is very useful for a case of switching a rendering components by language with Virtual-DOM libs ( React.js, Vue.js, and so.) .
+Blang.js is very useful for a case of switching rendering components by language with Virtual-DOM libs ( React.js, Vue.js, and so.) .

 #### vue.js case ( vuex )